 Ok, but why bother with such an old model?
 Why not purchase one of the newer ThinkPad?

-Like almost every other company in the world, without ever admitting it, Lenovo is more than willing to try to copy Apple, even in its most stupid decisions—hi, the joyful world of dongles & hi too, to the un-serviceable soldered-on components in the name of always more thinness.
+Like almost every other pc manufacturer in the world, Lenovo is more than willing to try to copy Apple, even in its most stupid decisions—hi, the joyful world of dongles & hi too, to the un-serviceable soldered-on components in the name of always more thinness.

-A few years back, in fact the year they replaced the T420 and X220 by the T430 and X230, Lenovo slowly started to remove or change everything (one very good thing: they now use much better screens).
+A few years back, Lenovo slowly started to remove or change everything on their T and X line of ThinkPad (the one very positive change: they now use much better screens).